augustovictor/guides/Architecture.md

         - Build management
         - Deployment
     - Once the deploy is done, the architect should remain available for troubleshooting if needed;

+### Detailed design vs Architecture design
+### Architecture design (High level architecture)
+- Focus on the pieces that are difficult and costly to change;
+- Architectural design is performed until it reaches the point where the development team can begin their work;
+- Should rarely change.
+Since changes on this level are costly and painful;

+#### Detailed design (Addresses implementation)
+- Continues long after the architectural design is complete.
+The design is complete only when the project is delivered;
+- Architecturally significant design choices are the ones that have wide impact on the solution;
+- Meet non-functional requirements;
+- Guide downstream design activities;

 ### The three big concerns:
 - Function;